 Crassula Dillenius 1732 Latin: crassus = thick

 The genus Crassula includes around 200 species of succulent plants, ranging in size from less than an inch in height to 6 foot shrubs.
 Crassulas are distributed throughout the world, although the majority are from South Africa and there are few truly hardy species.
-Many attractive dwarf plants are available to the collector.
+The shrubby Crassula sarcocaulis is an notable hardy exception and makes an attractive flowering bonsai-style shrub.
+Many attractive dwarf Crassulas are available to the collector.
 Some species are monocarpic and die after flowering, just as the plant achieves perfection.

-C. helmsii (Australian Swamp Stonecrop) is a hardy aquatic invasive species that has become a major nuisance in inland waterways in England and elsewhere.
-Small 1 cm pieces grow rapidly and infest any slow-moving water.
+C. helmsii (Australian Swamp Stonecrop) is hardy aquatic invasive species that has become a major nuisance in inland waterways in England and elsewhere.
+Small 1 cm pieces grow rapidly and infest any slow-moving water with floating mats of vegetation.

 |